 Step 2: Understand What You’re Getting From VM

-First, let’s remember what a typical customer gets from Virgin Media, if he’s subscribed to one of their TV bundles (some customers might still have older equipment – but the basic premise is similar for most (and there’s also Stream – see more about that option below).
+First, let’s remember what a typical customer gets from Virgin Media, if he’s subscribed to one of their “traditional” TV bundles.
+Some customers might still have older equipment – but the basic premise is similar for most (and there’s also Stream – see more about that option below).

 - The Virgin TV 360 Box: A Freeview recorder box that lets you watch and record Freeview channels, access premium channels as well as some streaming and catch-up apps like Netflix, Prime Video, BBC iPlayer, ITV Hub and more.

 - Premium TV Channels: The selection depends on your particular bundle and the price you’re paying – You can get some of Sky’s channels (such as cinema, some TV – but not Sky Atlantic), sports from Sky and BT, and more.

 What you pay depends on your specific bundle, the deal you managed to snag, and numerous other aspects – but roughly, a typical package with most of the TV channels, M100 broadband and a phone line, currently costs around £60/month with an 18-months contract, for new customers.

 And if you’ve been with them for long, without haggling – you might be paying more than that.
 Much more.